benjaminzwhite/reasoning-models/README.md

 - [From Token to Action: State Machine Reasoning to Mitigate Overthinking in Information Retrieval](https://arxiv.org/abs/2505.23059) - uses BRIGHT benchmark, defines a refine and rerank operation that they use to cut down token use compared to CoT
 - [R2ec : Towards Large Recommender Models with Reasoning](https://arxiv.org/abs/2505.16994) - use reasoning for recommendation systems
 - [Decoupled Planning and Execution: A Hierarchical Reasoning Framework for Deep Search](https://arxiv.org/abs/2507.02652)
+- [ReasonRank: Empowering Passage Ranking with Strong Reasoning Ability](https://arxiv.org/abs/2508.07050) - as of August 2025 they claim SOTA on the BRIGHT benchmark

 #### Topic - X of Thoughts variants